 Yaddle meets with Omega but she does not surrender.
 She uses her Force power to free Skywalker.
 Unfortunately, she wasn’t able to attack Omega quick enough as he launched the biochemical attack toward the city.

 Selflessly, Yaddle leaped and caught it, used the Force to absorb the biochemical bomb into her body.
 She was able to save the city at the cost of her life.

 Anakin witnessed her sacrifice and he carried this guilt with him despite being consoled by Obi-Wan and Yoda.
 He believed that his reckless actions led to the demise of the beloved Jedi Master.

 Yaddle’s Orange Saber

 We’ve established that orange is an extremely rare color for a lightsaber.
 Perhaps it has something to do with the wielder’s self-restraint against the use of violence.

-Logically, if a Jedi is averse to violence, their weapon will remain unused unless it is absolutely necessary.
+Logically, if a Jedi is averse to violence, their lightsaber will remain unused unless it is necessary.
 We only see this bright tangerine blade in three instances:

 Moreover, we can also theorize that this color is for those who were compassionate fighters who resorted to violence as a last resort.
 It is for those who pity their enemies and faithfully follow the light side of the Force.